MSc Civil Engineering

 • gain the specialist and generic skills necessary to lead future developments

-• benefit from our purpose-built laboratory facilities
+• laboratory-based dissertation benefiting from our purpose-built laboratory facilities (if your application is successful)

 Accreditation